The partial K function: Partial function

-We will usually refer to the process (typically $X$) or pair of processes (typically $X$ and $Y$) which we are considering the interactions between as the \emph{processes of interest}.
-The process(es) which we are accounting for (typically $Z$), we call the \emph{covariate processes}.
-One can account for any number of covariate processes, see \cref{app:partial_statistics} for the full details, but for clarity of exposition, we will consider the case where we have only one covariate process $Z$.
+We will usually refer to the process ($X$) or pair of processes ($X$ and $Y$) which we are considering the interactions between as the \emph{processes of interest}.
+The process(es) which we are accounting for ($Z$), we call the \emph{covariate processes}.
+Recall, the collection of all processes we denote by $V$, i.e. $X,Y\in V$ and $Z= V\setminus\{X,Y\}$.